stormpath/express-stormpath/docs/authentication.rst

 Configuring Cookie Flags
 ........................

-This library creates two cookies, one for the access token and one for the refresh token.
+This library creates two cookies, one for the Access Token and one for the Refresh Token.
 There are several options available for controlling the flags that are set on these cookies.

 Here is an example configuration block, with the default settings: